 Real Gross Domestic Product (RGDP)

 Businesses continue to spend more.
-Changes in the tax law that went into effect at the beginning of the year have lowered corporate tax rates and allow companies to write off capital investments much faster.
-These changes seem to have provided the intended incentive to invest in capital.
-Nonresidential fixed investment increased 7.3% in the second quarter.
+Changes in the tax law that went into effect at the beginning of the year which lowered corporate tax rates also permit companies to write off capital investments much faster.
+These changes seem to have provided the intended incentive to invest in fixed assets.
+Nonresidential fixed investment increased 8.5% in the second quarter.
 This follows an 11.5% increase in the first quarter.
 However, the bad news is that growth in after-tax business profits slowed in the second quarter from 8.2% to 2.4%.
 However, to put this in perspective, profits are 16.1% higher than a year ago.
 (See Table 9 of the BEA report)

 Personal Income and Outlays

-Personal consumption expenditures, or consumer spending, continues to be strong.
-It increased .4% in June following increases of 0.6% in March and April and 0.5% in May.
-(These figures were revised upward.)
-It appears as if the tax cuts are working.
+It appears the tax cuts are working.
 Disposable income, which is income after taxes, has increased more than 0.3% every month since January when the reduced tax rates took effect.
 Consumers have more money to spend and they are spending it, which is helping to extend the economy’s expansion.
 Personal consumption expenditures increased at the same 0.4% pace in July as it did in June.
 This follows increases of 0.6% in March and 0.5% in April and May.

 Consumer Price Index